ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-welzl-ccwg-constrained-increase.md

 1. MUST impose a limit on cwnd growth when FlightSize < cwnd.
 2. SHOULD limit cwnd growth with inc(maxFS).

 In rule #2, "inc" is a function returning the maximum unconstrained increase that would be carried out by the congestion control mechanism within one RTT, based on the "maxFS" parameter.
-For example, in case of Slow Start as specified in {{!RFC5681}}, this limit is 2*maxFS, and for Congestion Avoidance as specified in {{!RFC5681}}, this limit is 1+max(FlightSize).
-Therefore, with rule #2, equation 2 in {{!RFC5681}} becomes:
+For example, for Slow Start as specified in {{!RFC5681}}, equation 2 in {{!RFC5681}} becomes:

 ```
 cwnd_new = cwnd + min (N, SMSS)
 cwnd = min(cwnd_new, 2*maxFS)
 ```

-Similarly, with rule #2, equation 3 in {{!RFC5681}} becomes:
+Similarly, with rule #2 applied to Congestion Avoidance, equation 3 in {{!RFC5681}} becomes:

 ```
 cwnd_new = cwnd + SMSS*SMSS/cwnd